Student Learning Communities:

 What is a Quality Enhancement Plan/QEP?

-The Quality Enhancement Plan (QEP) is a long-term plan that focuses on improving (or enhancing) student leaning, performance, and student success.
+The Quality Enhancement Plan (QEP) is a long-term plan that focuses on improving (or enhancing) student learning, performance, and student success.
 It is an integral component of the reaffirmation of the accreditation process.
 The QEP topic is derived from an institution’s ongoing comprehensive planning and evaluation processes.
 It reflects and affirms a commitment to enhancing overall institutional quality and effectiveness by focusing on an issue the institution considers important to improving student learning outcomes and/or student success.

 Why do we need a QEP?